 If you want a cool home, then nothing beats a central air conditioning system to do away with the extreme heat and humidity of summer.
-The problem is when an HVAC system malfunctions during the summer, and if it is a 15-year+ system, homeowners have to pull up their socks and make a big decision — do we repair or replace!
-The reason is due to the federal government’s mandatory R-22 phaseout.
-In other words, air conditioning systems that work with R-22 refrigerant will have to put these older models to rest for these reasons:
+The problem is when an HVAC system malfunctions during the summer, and if it is a 15-year+ system, homeowners have to pull up their socks and make a big decision — do we repair or replace?
+The reason is due to the federal government’s mandatory R-22 phaseout that finalized on January of 2020.
+In other words, air conditioning systems that work with R-22 refrigerant will have to decide whether to repair their old unit or to put these older models to rest.

-- 1 The Total Ban Of R-22 In The United States
+- 1 The Total Ban Of R-22 Production & Importation In The United States

 - 2 Does R22 Continue To Be Available In New Jersey?

-- 3 Reasons Behind Banning R22: Environmental Damage
+- 3 Reasons Behind The Production Of R22: Environmental Damage

 - 4 Comparing The Energy Efficiency Of R22 And R410a: What’s The Better Choice?

-- 6 The Central AC Prices: HVAC Tax Credits In 2019
+- 6 Central AC Prices: HVAC Tax Credits In 2020

 - 7 Conclusion

 R-22 is the cooling substance used in older air conditioning systems.
 This refrigerant used to be the standard.
 It effectively enabled HVAC systems to remove the indoor heat and pump it outdoors.
 Over time, because of its negative impact on the environment, it has become unfavorable.
 That, combined with government regulations, has left the HVAC industry scrambling to develop better units and products that are safer for the environment.
 That said, January 1, 2020 was the deadline for importing and making the controversial R-22 refrigerant in the United States.